 Each interview was conducted in English at a private location of the participant's choosing.
 To maintain confidentiality of the participants, the audiotapes and transcripts were anonymized and coded by number.
-All data were stored in locked file cabinets and password-protected drives that could be accessed only by the principal investigator.
+All data was stored in locked file cabinets and password protected drives that could only be accessed by the principal investigator.